 Adjusting belt tension

 Adjusting the tension too high isn’t good either.
-The higher tension will put more stress on the rollers and motor, causing them to wear quicker.
+The higher tension will put more stress on the rollers and motor, causing them to wear quickly.

 Tension adjustment is pretty easy on most models.